 Gerard Manley Hopkins (1844-1889)

-This website is a digital archive for the poetry, stories, essays, art work and photographs of EINZELNE and Jack M. Booth.
+This website serves as a digital archive for the poetry, stories, essays, artworks, and photographs of Jack Merlin Booth.

-Booth was previously active as the principal songwriter in a musical duo with Eleni Poulou (The Fall, Mark E. Smith) and played viola in The Midnight Audience.
-His work, influenced by a spirit of isolationism from the social beast and it's ills, draws on Buddhist teachings, German and English Romanticism, and the philosophies of Nietzsche, Stirner, Weil, and Guénon.
+Previously active as a songwriter in a musical collaboration with Eleni Poulou and as a viola player in The Midnight Audience, Booth draws on German Romanticism, folk culture, monastic and contemplative traditions, and the philosophies of Nietzsche, Schopenhauer, Simone Weil, and René Guénon.

 This website uses cookies to improve your experience.